ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 `ValueId`s and resolving them in bulk therefore turns scattered disk reads into sequential ones.

 Phase 2 exploits both properties by processing one variable column at a time across a batch of rows, and sorting the `ValueId`s within each column before lookup.
+This corresponds to the *Batch Evaluation / ConstructBatchEvaluator* box inside `ConstructTripleGenerator`, which receives a `TableWithRange` from `TableWithRangeEvaluator` and consults the `IdCache` shown to its right in the diagram.

 `evaluateBatch` receives `uniqueVariableColumns_` from phase 1 and a `BatchEvaluationContext` describing a contiguous slice of the `IdTable`.
-Because the same `ValueId` often recurs across many rows (e.g., a predicate column may repeat the same IRI thousands of times), `evaluateBatch` also consults an LRU cache that maps `ValueId`s to their already- resolved strings, avoiding redundant vocabulary lookups within and across batches.
+Because the same `ValueId` often recurs across many rows (e.g., a predicate column may repeat the same IRI thousands of times), `evaluateBatch` also consults the `IdCache` that maps `ValueId`s to their already- resolved strings, avoiding redundant vocabulary lookups within and across batches.

 For each variable column, `evaluateVariableByColumn` proceeds in two sub-steps.

 1. **Sort and cache check**.
 The `Id` values for that column across all rows in the batch are collected and sorted.
-For each sorted `ValueId`, the LRU cache is checked first.
+For each sorted `ValueId`, the `IdCache` is checked first.
 Cache hits are written directly to the result; misses are collected into a separate list.
 2. **Batch resolution of misses**.
 The sorted list of cache-miss `ValueId`s  is passed to `idsToStringAndType`, which resolves them in bulk.
 The results are inserted into the cache and scattered back to the per-row positions in the